Sunday, December 26, 2021

 Are Christmas trees really pagan?

 God’s chosen people, the nation of Israel, were not condemned for using the month-name “Tammuz”, named for a Babylonian god, for their summer month corresponding to the latter half of our June (named by the Romans for the god Junus).
-The Jews had been exiled to Babylon, whose calendar dominated the entire Middle East - at the time, and for centuries after the Babylonian nation ceased to exist.
+The Jews had been exiled to Babylon, whose calendar dominated the entire Middle East; not just at the time, but for centuries after the Babylonian nation ceased to exist.
 Interacting in that world required the Jews to use words with which others could identify.
 Calling their summer month Tammuz did not mean they were honoring or worshiping that pagan god.

 However, when the Jews in the wilderness built a golden calf and began dancing around it in what they called “a festival to Jehovah”, Jehovah did not shrug it off.
 He ordered the slaughter of those celebrants, and 3,000 died.
 The apostle Paul later explained, “You cannot eat at the Lord's Table and at the table of demons, too."
 (1 Corinthians 10:21)